-The Office of Student Success provides programs and services designed to help students succeed throughout their enrollment at UCA, including Peer Success Coaching, Supplemental Instruction (SI), Tutoring, Academic Success Workshops, First-generation Student programming, and Summer Bridge programs.
+Student Success provides programs and services designed to help students succeed throughout their enrollment at UCA, including Peer Success Coaching, Supplemental Instruction (SI), Tutoring, Academic Success Workshops, First-generation Student programming, the BEAR Life Program, and Summer Bridge programs.
 Progress Reports are issued each semester through Navigate, and academic support is provided to students identified as at-risk.
 An Academic Recovery Program is also provided for students on Academic Alert, Probation, or in the UCAN program.